 With regard to Sarah Palin and book banning, there’s been a lot of discussion about whether or not particular books were singled out for censorship by the then mayor of Wasilla, Alaska.

-The book’s gay author, Michael Willhoite, had some words for Palin after he heard the news: “I rather suspected one of my books might be the one she targeted.
+In a searing had some words for Palin after he heard the news: “I rather suspected one of my books might be the one she targeted.
 I can tell you right now, Ms. Palin is a very good mother and everything.
 But she is my mortal enemy.
 She is one of the enemies of the First Amendment and I can hardly [organize] my thoughts here, I am so offended by this.
 I don’t think Ms. Palin will care for me, but that is fine.
 I don’t really care for her, not at all.
 I think John McCain made a disastrous choice.
 Unfortunately she seems to be doing well in the polls but I would think the honeymoon period will be ending soon.”

 A recent ABC investigation revealed that Palin had an interest in banning books and fired a librarian after the librarian told her that the library’s policies were based on national standards.